ArcherDotBuild/L2/14-Twisting-the-DOM-to-Our-Will/README.md

 This are properties that we can directly access on individual elements

 - value: Gets the value of the input element

+## 4. Getting & Setting Attributes

+Two methods, not properties these methods allow us to  access or change the value of attributes on elements.

+There are other attributes that don't have shortcut property like example: placeholder.value does have.
+So we have these methods **getAttribute() and setAttribute()**